-NOTE: Negative composition offsets were added to ISO/IEC 14496-12 in Amendment 3, which is included in ISO/IEC 14496-12 [6].
+NOTE: Negative composition offsets were added to ISO/IEC 14496-12 [6] in Amendment 3.

-- Players shall support more than one sample entry in the 'stsd' box and shall support the use of the sample description index in the Track Fragment Header at the start of each segment to identify which of the sample entries is applicable to that segment. - The Player shall support simultaneous presentation of multiple Adaptation Sets whose Representations have the same track_ID, for example video with track_ID 1 and audio also with track_ID 1. - Players shall support media segments that contain more than one pair of 'moof' and 'mdat' boxes, where each moof/mdat pair may contain any number of ISO BMFF samples between 1 and the full segment duration inclusive.
+- Players shall support more than one sample entry in the 'stsd' box and shall support the use of the sample description index in the Track Fragment Header at the start of each segment to identify which of the sample entries is applicable to that segment. - The Player shall support simultaneous presentation of multiple Adaptation Sets whose Representations have the same track ID, for example video with track ID 1 and audio also with track ID 1. - Players shall support media segments that contain more than one pair of 'moof' and 'mdat' boxes, where each moof/mdat pair may contain any number of ISO BMFF samples between 1 and the full segment duration inclusive.
 See also clause 4.3. - When playing more than one AdaptationSet simultaneously (e.g. one video AdaptationSet, one audio AdaptationSet and one subtitle AdaptationSet), players shall be able to play combinations for which the segments of one AdaptationSet do not align with the segments of another (e.g. due to differing segment durations) or the segments of one Adaptation Set contain multiple moof/mdat pairs and the segments of another only have a single moof/mdat pair.